yaraalaa0/cluedo_robot_erl2/README.md

 # cluedo_robot_erl2
 Second assignment of experimental robotics laboratory course, University of Genova, Italy

-This is a ROS implementation of a robot agent playing a simplified Cluedo Game with its knowledge represented in OWL ontology.
+This is a ROS implementation of a robot agent playing a simplified Cluedo Game.
+The robot's actions is planned using PDDL and executed using ROSPlan interfaces.
+The robot's knowledge is represented in OWL ontology that is accessed using ARMOR client.

 The system was implemented and tested on the [docker image](https://hub.docker.com/repository/docker/carms84/exproblab) provided by Prof. Carmine Recchiuto, University of Genova, Italy